lostboy/workless/README.md

 If you don't specify delayed_job in your Gemfile workless will bring it in, most likely the latest version (3.0.1)

+### IMPORTANT!

 Add your Heroku app name / [API key](https://devcenter.heroku.com/articles/authentication) as config vars to your Heroku instance.

+If you should change your Heroku password for the account on wich this API key is, IT WILL CHANGE!
+So if you change the password, please update the API key in the workless config to match!

 <pre>
 heroku config:add HEROKU_API_KEY=yourapikey APP_NAME=yourherokuappname